Good-times-with-Eno/Minecraft-Buttons/README.md

 Any issues or questions can be posted on the issues tab.
 I will try to answer as soon as possible.
 Thanks people!
 **IMPORTANT**
-**Pygame is required for this project to work.
-To install pygame, go into your terminal, and type "pip3 install pygame".**
+**Pygame and cryptography is required for this project to work.
+To install pygame, go into your terminal, and type "pip3 install pygame" and "pip3 install cryptography".**